Navigation auf uzh.ch

 Contract law is characterized by the stat pro ratione voluntas principle.
 Party autonomy and freedom of contract, both fundamental values of our private law system, allow individuals to prioritize subjective will over objective reason and externally imposed values.
 However, even before the codifications of the 19th century, this liberal-individualistic understanding of private law was under scrutiny.
 At that time the discussion focused on whether private law should (also) pursue a 'social task’ and set limits to private disposition.
 This discussion was reflected in a handful of legal provisions limiting contractual self-determination in cases such as immorality, violation of the public order, or exploitation of the other party.

 Contract law did not remain unaffected by these developments.
-In addition to its primary function of balancing interests between parties with the ideal of distributive justice, contract law also took on a regulatory role with partially exogenous values such as the common good, including the ideal of distributive justice.
-It became an instrument for the implementation of democratically legitimized goals, such as optimal resource utilization, sustainability, enforcement of the principle of equal treatment and the prohibition of discrimination, protection of the weaker party, prevention of over-indebtedness, availability of affordable housing, prevention of unfair business practices, and so on.
+In addition to the primary function of balancing interests between the parties and realizing the ideal of corrective/commutative justice, contract law also took on a regulatory role pursuing partially exogenous goals such as the common good and the ideal of distributive justice.
+It became an instrument for the implementation of democratically legitimized objectives, such as optimal resource utilization, sustainability, enforcement of the principle of equal treatment and the prohibition of discrimination, protection of the weaker party, prevention of over-indebtedness, availability of affordable housing, prevention of unfair business practices, and so on.